Lincoln Tunnel Expressway: Open space and air rights

 In 2011, the city approved construction of two 18 stories building at 9th Avenue between 37th and 38th streets.

 In April 2012, the PANYNJ reported that a proposal had been made by developer Larry Silverstein, who has a memorandum of understanding to develop this property at 39th Street to construct a bus garage with a residential tower above it.
 The parcel is not large enough to accommodate bus ramps and would require the use of elevators, a new type of application for bus storage.
 In September 2014, Extell Development Company purchased air rights for $30 million for a parcel between 36-37th streets.
-A platform or a cantilever structure over the expressway could be built.
+A platform or a cantilever structure over the highway could be built.
 While approved by the PANYNJ the sale of parcels at 30th Street to the McDermont Company for a 500,000-square-foot residential tower the plans were dropped. and the land was put back on the market.